It's 800-941-Sean, if you want to be a part of the program.

 I really believe that.

-I like David Purdue.
+I like David Perdue.

 I'm supporting him.

-Uh in the case of Pennsylvania, I've known Dr. Oz now for a couple of years.
+In the case of Pennsylvania, I've known Dr. Oz now for a couple of years.

-I know every single position on every single issue, and he is A solid conservative.
+I know every single position on every single issue, and he is a solid conservative.

 Anyway, we have some numbers that came out of Pennsylvania from our friend Robert Cahaley from the Trafalgar Group.